illinois-cs241/illinois-cs241.github.io/README.md

 ## How to write documentation

-### TLDR

-Just go to `_docs` and copy an existing doc and fill it out with the approriate markdown content.

 ### Where to create the file

 All documentation is stored in `_docs`.

-To create a new doc, all you need to do is create a new file in the `_docs` directory.
-How you name files in this folder is important.
-If you name the file "my_awesome_doc.md", then that page can be access at "https://illinois-cs241.github.io/my_awesome_doc.html".
+To create a new doc, to create new documentation, go to the `assignment-docs` repository and make a new file.
+If you name the file "my_awesome_doc.md", then that page can be access at "/my_awesome_doc.html".
 You should not use any other configuration to change the url of the file, but rather stick to the convention.

 ### Content for this file

 Once you have created this file you can add all the markdown you please.
 Somethings to take note of is that javascript will run to make all the areas between `h2`/`##` tags into sections and add an entry to the table of content.
 The title of the section and the entry of in the table of content is exactly the text that comes after your `h2`/`##`.
 Also `h1`/`#` is reserved for the title which will automatically be added in.
-If you get stuck trying to format something with markdown, then you can just write html and it will get injected (but, then I will be disappointed in you).

 ### Front Matter (configurations)